-Hundreds arrested in Russia as they demand Navalny’s release
+Russia arrests over 1,000 people demanding Navalny’s release

 MOSCOW (AP) - Thousands of people took to the streets Sunday across Russia‘s vast expanse to demand the release of jailed opposition leader Alexei Navalny, keeping up a wave of nationwide protests that have rattled the Kremlin.
-Hundreds were detained by police.
+Over 1,000 were detained by police, according to a monitoring group.

-The authorities mounted a massive effort to stem the tide of demonstrations after tens of thousands of people rallied across the country last weekend in the largest and most widespread show of discontent Russia has seen in years.
+Russian authorities have mounted a massive effort to stem the tide of demonstrations after tens of thousands of people rallied across the country last weekend in the largest and most widespread show of discontent Russia has seen in years.

 The 44-year-old Navalny, an anti-corruption investigator who is the best-known critic of President Vladimir Putin, was arrested on Jan.
 17 upon returning from Germany, where he spent five months recovering from nerve-agent poisoning that he blames on the Kremlin.
 Russian authorities have rejected the accusations.

-On Sunday, police detained over 400 participants in protests held in many cities across Russia‘s 11 time zones, according to the OVD-Info, a group that monitors arrests.
+On Sunday, police detained more than 1,000 people in protests held in cities across Russia‘s 11 time zones, according to the OVD-Info, a group that monitors arrests.

-In the far eastern port of Vladivostok alone, more than 100 people were detained after protesters danced on the ice and rallied in the city center.
+In Moscow, authorities introduced unprecedented security measures in the city center, closing subway stations near the Kremlin, cutting bus traffic and ordering restaurants and stores to stay closed.

-The city of Novosibirsk in eastern Siberia saw one of the biggest rallies, with thousands marching across the city chanting “Putin, thief!”
-More than 50 were detained.
+Navalny’s team initially called for Sunday’s protest to be held on Moscow’s Lubyanka Square, home to the main headquarters of the Federal Security Service, which Navalny claims was responsible for his poisoning.
+After police cordoned off the area around the square, the protest shifted to another central square a mile away.
+Police deployed in force at that location too, randomly picking up people and putting them into police buses.
+At least 100 were detained.

-The chants referred to an opulent Black Sea estate reportedly built for the Russian leader that Navalny‘s team have released a popular video about.
+But hundreds of others marched across the city center, chanting “Putin, resign!” and Putin, thief!” a reference to an opulent Black Sea estate reportedly built for the Russian leader that was featured in a widely popular video released by Navalny’s team.

-In Moscow, the authorities introduced unprecedented security measures in the city center, closing subway stations near the Kremlin, cutting bus traffic and ordering restaurants and stores to stay closed.
+The city of Novosibirsk in eastern Siberia saw one of the biggest rallies, with thousands marching across the city.
+About 90 protesters were detained.

-Navalny‘s team initially called for Sunday’s protest to be held on Moscow’s Lubyanka Square, home to the main headquarters of the Federal Security Service, which Navalny claims was responsible for his poisoning.
-After police cordoned off the area around the square, protest organizers urged demonstrators to gather at another central square a mile away.
-Police showed up in force at that location too, detaining some protesters and putting them into buses.
+In the far eastern port of Vladivostok, more than 100 people were detained after protesters danced on the ice and rallied in the city center.

-As part of a multipronged effort by the authorities to block the protests, courts have jailed Navalny‘s associates and activists across the country.
-His brother Oleg, top aide Lyubov Sobol and three other people were put under two-month house arrest Friday on charges of alleged violations of coronavirus restrictions during last weekend’s protests.
+As part of a multipronged effort by authorities to block the protests, courts have jailed Navalny‘s associates and activists across the country over the past week.
+His brother Oleg, top aide Lyubov Sobol and three other people were put Friday under a two-month house arrest on charges of allegedly violating coronavirus restrictions during last weekend’s protests.

-Prosecutors also demanded that social media platforms block calls to join the protests on the internet.
+Prosecutors also demanded that social media platforms block calls to join the protests.

 The Interior Ministry has issued stern warnings to the public not to join the protests, saying participants could be charged with taking part in mass riots, which carries a prison sentence of up to eight years.
 Those engaging in violence against police could face up to 15 years.